 Just as Satan tempted Eve to sin against God in the Garden of Eden, so he tried to get Jesus to sin and thus fail in his mission as the Savior of the world.

-The devil’s tactics are to use lies and every other kind of destructive activity to cause people to turn away from God and destroy themselves.
+The devil’s tactics are to use lies, deception and every other kind of destructive activity to cause people to turn away from God and destroy themselves.

 They use every tactic they can to blind people to the gospel and keep them in bondage to things that hinder them from coming to God.